Skip to main content

 The first time you create the multipath.conf file, you might need to enable and start the multipath services by using the following commands:

-There is no requirement to add anything directly to the multipath.conf file unless you have devices that you do not want multipath to manage or you have existing settings that override defaults.
-To exclude unwanted devices, add the following syntax to the multipath.conf file, replacing <DevId> with the WWID string of the device you want to exclude:
+You don't need to add anything directly to the multipath.conf file unless you have devices that you don't want multipath to manage or you have existing settings that override defaults.
+To exclude unwanted devices, add the following syntax to the multipath.conf file, replacing <DevId> with the worldwide identifier (WWID) string of the device you want to exclude:

 blacklist {